ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/attestation-token.md

 ## Build the EVCLI Tool

 Now that you have downloaded the example CCA attestation token, the next step is to look inside the token and learn about the data that it contains.
 As the token is a binary file, you will need to use a tool to parse the file and display its contents.
-The tool that you will use is a command-line tool called `evcli` (which is short for the EVidence Command Line Interface – remember that attestation tokens are used to convey evidence about realms and the platforms on which they are hosted).
+The tool that you will use is a command-line tool called `evcli`.
+Evcli is an acronym for EVidence Command Line Interface, linking with the idea that attestation tokens are used to convey evidence about realms and the platforms on which they are hosted.

-The `evcli` tool is part of the Veraison open-source project, which was covered in the previous section.
+The `evcli` tool is part of the Veraison Open-Source project, which was covered in the previous section.

 Clone the source code using git as follows: